What is a Project Management System in Construction?

 Why It’s Not Just for Contractors (And Not Just for Owners)

-- Agency PMs coordinating across departments
+• Agency project managers coordinating efforts across various departments

-- Financial stakeholders reviewing budgets and funding allocations
+• Financial stakeholders reviewing budgets and funding allocations

 Key Benefits for Public-Sector Teams and Capital Programs